 State - Minimums are shown as supplied by the State (unknown rules and tables).
-State minimums may be supplemented by visibilities based on ICAO Doc 9365 for specific conditions (e.g. ALS out) or for procedures if visibilities are not provided by the State (e.g. ILS minimums State provided, LOC only minimums not State provided).
-Therefore, not all of the depicted visibilities are necessarily State provided values.
+State minimums may be supplemented (e.g. for ALS out condition) by visibilities based on ICAO Doc 9365 but not below the State supplied minimums.
 No comparison has been done to any other landing minimums criteria.